 Basic dog expenses can cost up to several thousand dollars per year.
-Plus, consider all the little extras that you may want to splurge on for your pampered pooch.
+Then consider all the little extras that you may want to splurge on for your pampered pooch.
 If your dog suffers from a health condition, you could be looking at spending several more thousand dollars per year.
 Consider purchasing pet insurance after you get your new dog.
 A large percentage of medical expenses may be covered.
 Then, make a monthly pet care budget that you can stick to.

-A chronic health condition or injury can make it difficult to care for a dog, especially a larger breed.
+A chronic health condition or injury can make it difficult to care for a dog, especially a larger or energetic breed.
 Be sure you have someone else who can help when necessary.
 What about dog allergies?
 Allergies can seriously debilitate a person, often resulting in the choice to give up the dog.
 If you or someone in your household has allergies, spend some time with dogs to see if the symptoms can be managed.
 It is simply unfair to give up a dog for this reason if it can be prevented.
 If you are disabled in any way, consider getting a specially trained assistance dog so you can have a companion and built-in helper!